Guidelines for grantees

 General instructions

 • The research grant can only be used for costs indicated in the application.
-Any changes to the intended use should be agreed in writing with the Cancer Foundation.
+Any changes to the intended use should be agreed in writing with the Cancer Foundation Finland.

 • We will send the official grant letters to the grantees a few days after the grant decisions have been made.

-• If you have questions about the Cancer Foundation’s grants, please contact us at [email protected].
+• If you have questions about the Cancer Foundation Finland’s grants, please contact us at [email protected].

 Payment of grants